Ranking the Most Collectible Marvel-Card Characters

 First Card Appearances:

-2015 Marvel Vibranium (Upper Deck) #37 (plus parallels and inserts)
+2015 Marvel Vibranium (Upper Deck) #37 (plus parallels)

 Other Key Cards: